10 Best Travelling Tips to Amsterdam

 Tap water| ©Steve Johnson

-The Netherlands is one of those countries where the quality of tap water is regulated and it is totally safe to drink; plus, it tastes great.
+The Netherlands is one of those countries where tap water quality is regulated and completely safe to drink; plus, it tastes great.

 Buying bottled water all the time is not environmentally friendly.
 If you think bottled water is cleaner, let me tell you that it depends on how it is stored and transported.
-These bottles are made with plastic and if they are kept in the sun by mistake for too long, they will no longer be as safe.
+These bottles are made of plastic and if they are left in the sun for a long time, they will no longer be as safe.

-Also, bottled water is not cheap in Amsterdam and can cost you up to €2.50 in some tourist areas.
-You will rarely get free water in restaurants, so it is a good idea to bring a bottle from home and fill it up at some of the city's public drinking water points.
+Furthermore, bottled water is not cheap in Amsterdam and can cost up to €2.50 in some tourist areas.
+You will rarely get free water in restaurants, so it is a good idea to bring a bottle from home and fill it up at one of the city's public drinking fountains.

 Gasper Camping| ©Nadine S